Our road network is the backbone of regional Victoria, connecting communities to work, study and to each other.

 An additional $109 million will deliver 23 new vehicles, giving Victorians confidence that in an emergency, they will continue to get the fast, life-saving care they need.

 This investment will also see an extra 90 new paramedics – building on the 1,000 new paramedics rolled out across the state over the past four years.

-Great South Coast communities will also benefit under the Budget, transforming 15 single-officer branches to dual-officer crews, including Camperdown and Terang.
+Wimmera Southern Mallee communities will also benefit under the Budget, transforming 15 single-officer branches to dual-officer crews, including at Rupanyup and St Arnaud.